vdlald/file-system/README.md

 [x] deleting
 [x] updating files

-[ ] There should be a documented API for working with the file system [ ] The code must be close to production quality, including tests.
+[x] There should be a documented API for working with the file system -- etc/fs_arch.drawio [ ] The code must be close to production quality, including tests.

 [x] For implementation, please use Java